graham768/yell/README.md

-# Do you want to yell your opinions to the world in website form?
+# Do you want to yell your opinions from the command line to the world in website form?
 Install yell and incite violence today

 # Installation:
 # `npm i -g surge`